sinatra/sinatra/README.md

   <dt>server</dt>
   <dd>
-    server or list of servers to use for built-in server. defaults to
+    Server or list of servers to use for built-in server. order indicates priority, default depends on Ruby implementation.
-    <tt>['thin', 'mongrel', 'webrick']</tt>, order indicates priority.
   </dd>

   <dt>sessions</dt>